Our medical negligence attorneys file lawsuits for patients harmed by lab mistakes.

 - Can I file a lawsuit for a lab test mistake?

 - Settlements for inaccurate lab test results

 Different Types of Lab Tests

 The three most common types of lab tests are urine tests, blood tests, and tumor markers.
-Each test measure levels of chemical components in body fluids and tissues.
+Each test measures levels of chemical components in body fluids and tissues.

 Physicians run many tests during routine wellness exams.
-Other tests are given when to diagnose a patient’s symptoms and complaints.
+Other tests are given when diagnosing a patient’s symptoms and complaints.

 Tests provide clues to medical providers to support a medical diagnosis.
 This could include kidney function, diabetes, cholesterol, infections, and even cancer.

 Most hospitals and clinics have in house labs to analyze the results for the ordering doctor.
-Some clinics and doctor’s office sent the samples to outside labs.
+Some clinics and doctor’s offices sent the samples to outside labs.

 Common Examples of Lab Testing Mistakes